 “I need to go in.
 Thank you.”

-She stopped.
+She stopped and smiled.
 “Just ‘very good’?” and with her lilting laugh she went in.

 Saturday: Christmas Eve

-When I got back up to the room, my dad said I’d missed Kaitlin’s call.
-He’d given her our name and room number the night before.
+When I got back, my dad said I missed Kaitlin’s call.
+He had given her our name and room number the night before.
 She was confirming our trip tomorrow.
-He said she said if we get lost to borrow someone’s mobile—what they call cells in the US—and dial her number, which she gave him.
-While I was gone, my mum wandered off to Saks on, yes, Fifth Avenue.
-Across the street from St. Patrick’s.
+He said she said if we get lost to borrow someone’s mobile and dial her number, which she gave him.
+While I was gone, my mum wandered off to Saks on, yes, Fifth Avenue across from St. Patrick’s.
 She showed me a Hermès scarf for Kait.
 “We can’t show up empty-handed.
 Men,” and she looked at my dad, “are so clueless about these things,” and she closed the box and wrapped the gift.

-The drizzle was gone and the three of us had dinner on Broadway, a few blocks from the hotel, followed by a walk through Times Square, an incredibly disappointing and surprisingly depressing place, even at Christmas.
+The drizzle was gone and the three of us had dinner on Broadway, a few blocks from the hotel, followed by a walk through Times Square, which was an enjoyable crossroads chiefly of tourists left in New York for Christmas.

 Sunday: Christmas 2016